Mining industry of China: History

 Beginning in 1902, the Qing dynasty attempted to regulate and limit foreign control of mining rights in its borders.

 During the planned economy of the Mao Zedong era, mineral exploration and mining was limited to state-owned enterprises and collectively owned enterprises.
 Private exploration of mineral resources was largely prohibited.

-During the 1980s as part of the Chinese economic reform under Deng Xiaoping, the central government encouraged private exploration and mineral use under the policy of "speeding up the water flow".
+During the 1980s as part of the reform and opening up under Deng Xiaoping, the central government encouraged private exploration and mineral use under the policy of "speeding up the water flow".
 In 1986, China passed its first Mineral Resources Law, which confirmed state ownership of mineral resources and authorized exploration of mineral resources by various kinds of public and private entities.
 Per these policies, SOEs continued to own and operate the largest and richest mines in China although smaller mines in less strategic industries were available to private and collective enterprises.
 During this period, the mining industry and the regulatory environment remained relatively underdeveloped and profitability in the industry was generally low.

 China's mining industry became more marketized in the 1990s, especially after Deng Xiaoping's 1992 Southern Tour.
 In 1996, the Mineral Resources Law was revised to more clearly define procedures for mineral extraction and the regulatory roles of government bodies.
 In the late 1990s, reform of China's state-owned enterprises resulted in numerous state-owned enterprises in the minerals industry being acquired by private investors.
 By the end of the 1990s, China had become the world's second largest producer of solid minerals and was the largest producer of various specific minerals, including iron and coal, among others.

 In the early 2000s, huge mineral deposits including coal (such as Dongsheng Coalfield) and rare earth metals were discovered in Inner Mongolia Autonomous Region, leading to major economic growth for the historically underdeveloped region.

 In the mid-2000s, the Chinese government sought to consolidate the mining industry, including through state-owned enterprises acquiring smaller private mines.
 This approach was driven by concern over environmental harm, workplace safety, and inefficient utilization of mineral deposits.China's mining industry grew substantially and the period from the early 2000s to 2012 is often referred to as a "golden decade" in the industry.

 From 2010 to 2011, China's central government designated 69 resource-depleted cities and offered a policy package designed to help their economies transition away from a focus on resource extraction.
 The policy support included financial subsidies, earmarked loans, compensation for environmental damage caused by the mining industry, and support in incubating non-resource industries.
 These 69 cities then experienced significant GDP growth and income growth among workers.

 In 2013, the State Council designated 262 cities across China as "resource-rich cities".

 In 2017, mining industry profits again increased, having previously dropped after the early 2000s "golden decade".

 As of 2025, foreign investment in China's mining sector is comparatively small.